sinsunsan/archiref_wiki/Chrome-debugger.md

 * **How to localize the cause of a specific event**
 Place a listener on a specific event, then trigger the event and look at the call stack (source tab).
 You should localize the script and line responsible for this event

+The problem is that when we are using jquery, it's jquery that appear and not our script :(